neondatabase/website/content/docs/guides/neon-private-access.md

    ![Neon IP Allow configuration](/docs/guides/pl_neon_ip_allow.png)

       <Admonition type="note">
-       Using the IP allowlist feature for blocking access from the public internet is only for the Private Preview.
-In the final version there will be a dedicated way in the Neon console for doing that!
+       Using the IP Allow feature to block access from the public internet is only for the Private Preview.
+In the final version, there will be a dedicated option for this provided in the Neon Console.
       </Admonition>
    <NeedHelp />